Show 16 – Social Media in Agriculture

 Finally, Emma and Caroline finished off by discussing how they see things progressing from a corporate perspective in terms of using social as an educational platform for the wider audiences and public in general.

-ADAMA have produced an impressive video that looks into the issues we face with growing populations and constraints on resources to grow more food – did you know that to feed the world for the next 40 years, farmers must produce as much food as has been produced on the entire earth for the last 10,000 years!
+ADAMA have produced a video that looks into the issues we face with growing populations and constraints on resources to grow more food.
+Did you know that to feed the world for the next 40 years, farmers must produce as much food as has been produced on the entire earth for the last 10,000 years!

-Finally, Caroline referred to a post by Bill Gates that he had actually just posted the previous week, on‘Why the future is bright for the World’s poorest farmers’, which was brining knowledge about farming and the challenges farmers face on a daily basis around the world to a broader audience and the technology involved in helping them.
+Finally, Caroline referred to a post by Bill Gates on ‘Why the future is bright for the World’s poorest farmers’, This was bringing knowledge about farming and the challenges farmers face on a daily basis around the world to a broader audience and the technology involved in helping them.